amcl11/python-data-analysis/README.md

-# python-challenge
+# Module 3: Python

-## This is my Module 3 'python-challenge'

-Folders in this repo include 'PyBank' for the Financial Analysis challenge and 'PyPoll' for the Election Results challenge.
+Folders in this repo include 'PyBank' for the Financial Analysis and 'PyPoll' for the Election Results analysis.

 References: